AmandaBirmingham/C-VIEW-Currents/README.md

 The exception to this is when a sub-lineage has specifically been called out as of interest in its own right, in which case the fraction of input associated with that sub-lineage will NOT be rolled up into the fraction of its parent.
 For example, if both BQ.1.X *and* BQ.1.1.X have been designated as lineages of interest, then the reported fraction for BQ.1.X  will include both input categorized as BQ.1.X and that categorized as its sub-lineage BQ.1.2.X, but NOT the input categorized as BQ.1.1.X (which will be reported separately).

-The list of lineages of interest is manually provided since it is based on human interest.
+The list of lineages of interest is manually provided since it is based on human interest, and is in the form of a csv file.
 It specifies lineages of interest *per site*, since it is possible that users may wish to track specific variants at one site but not another (although this has not been the case so far).
-The same list also specifies the *variants* of interest per site.
-It is in the form of a csv file with four columns: `site_location`, `site_prefix`, `rollup_label`, and `component_type`.
+Note that this means that to track the same set of lineages for e.g. three sites, it is necessary to define that set three times in the file (once for each site).
+The same list also specifies the *variants* of interest per site, and they must be handled in the same way.

+The csv file has four columns: `site_location`, `site_prefix`, `rollup_label`, and `component_type`.
 Each row specifies a single variant or lineage of interest.

 |Column|Description|Example|
 |------|-----------|-------|